georgebv/pyextremes/README.md

 **pyextremes** is a Python library aimed at performing univariate and multivariate [Extreme Value Analysis (EVA)](https://en.wikipedia.org/wiki/Extreme_value_theory).

-**pyextremes** provides tools necessary to perform a wide range of tasks required to perform EVA, such as:
+It provides tools necessary to perform a wide range of tasks required to perform EVA, such as:

 - extraction of extreme events from time series using methods such as